 We estimate that our portion of the total expenses of this offering will be \$350,000.
+The underwriting agreement provides that the underwriters have agreed to reimburse us for our expenses incurred in connection with this offering.

 An affiliate of Citigroup is a lender under our credit facility and will receive its pro rata share of the repayment of our credit facility described under "Use of Proceeds."
 In addition, an affiliate of Citigroup is the agent bank under our credit facility and has received customary compensation for such services.